CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor CLI User's Guide.md

 ## Deployment ##
 CIS-CAT Pro Assessor is a simple Java-based application and as such, requires a Java Runtime Environment (JRE) at or above version 1.8, in order to execute.
 A suitable JRE may be installed to the machine on which CIS-CAT is installed, or may be located on a network share.
 As long as the machine executing the CIS-CAT Pro Assessor application can access a suitable JRE, it may be used to run the tool.

-## Using CIS-CAT Pro Assessor ##
+## Using CIS-CAT Pro Assessor CLI ##

 ### Command Line Options ###
 CIS-CAT Pro Assessor CLI can perform a variety of functions related to both benchmark and vulnerability assessments.
 The myriad command-line options allow for combined usage to initiate these functions.

 - Basic Options

 `-h, --help`: Display CIS-CAT Pro Assessor help output.

  `-l, --list`: List the benchmarks available for assessment.

  `-i, --interactive`: Execute the Assessor in "interactive" mode specifically for benchmark assessments, allowing the user to manually select a benchmark and profile for assessment.
 Based on the selected benchmark, the user may be required to enter "interactive values" which are then used by the assessment engine.

  `-o, --definitions`: Execute the Assessor in "interactive" mode specifically for the manual selection and evaluation of OVAL Definitions files, and (optionally) selecting and associating an OVAL Variables file as well.

 - Report Configuration Options

 `-d, --startingDir`:  Configure the Assessor's starting directory.
 When not used, the starting directory defaults to the folder location of the main Assessor .jar file.

 `-rd, --reports-dir`: Configure the report destination folder, allowing users to configure the location to which result reports are written.

 `-rp, --report-prefix`:

 - Benchmark/Data-Stream Collection Options

 `-b, --benchmark <BENCHMARK>`:

 `-ds, --data-stream <DATA-STREAM>`:

 `-cl, --checklist <CHECKLIST>`:

 `-p, --profile <PROFILE>`:

 - OVAL Definitions Assessment Options:

 `-od, --oval-definitions <OVAL_DEFINITIONS>`:

 `-ov, --oval-variables <OVAL_VARIABLES>`:

 - Extra configuration Options:

 `-sessions, --sessions <SESSIONS.PROPERTIES>`:

 `-props, --properties <PROPERTIES-FILE>`:

 `-D <Property=Value>`:

 - Report Generation Options